graphql/graphql-spec/spec/Section 5 -- Validation.md

 The same is true if a field is designated `Non-Nullable` in an operation.
-In this case, `someValue` could be either a `String` or a `String!` which are two different types and therefor can not be merged:
+In this case, `someValue` could be either a `String` or a `String!` which are two different types and therefore can not be merged:

 ```graphql counter-example
 fragment conflictingDifferingResponses on Pet {